-- 3 cups chopped tomatoes peeled and deseeded
+- 3 cups tomatoes (peeled, seeds removed and chopped)

 - 1 bay leaf

-- 1 pound strozzapreti or other short pasta, boiled according to package directions
+- 450 grams Strozzapreti (or other short pasta, boiled according to package directions)

 - Generously salt and pepper the pork.
 Heat a heavy pot just large enough to fit the pork over medium heat.
 Add the oil, then add the pork.
 Fry until golden brown, turning until golden brown on all sides.
 The browned bits lay the foundation for our sugo.